Synonyms: Fortasyn Connect

 Souvenaid is taken as a 125-ml breakfast drink.
 In clinical trials, it is being compared with a placebo of equal calories.

-In 2006, the first multicenter RCT, a 12-week study conducted in the Netherlands with 212 people with early AD, was reported to have yielded an efficacy signal on one delayed verbal memory test but not on the ADAS-cog 13 (see 2008 conference news).
+In 2006, the first multicenter RCT, a 12-week study conducted in the Netherlands with 212 people with early AD was reported to have yielded an efficacy signal on one delayed verbal memory test but not on the ADAS-cog 13 (Aug 2008 conference news).

 Starting also in 2009, the Souvenir 1 and 2 trials respectively enrolled 225 and 255 patients with mild Alzheimer's disease who took no other AD medications.
 The former trial administered Souvenaid for three months and used the Wechsler Memory Scale test of delayed verbal recall, as well as the ADAS-cog 13, as its primary outcome; the latter trial ran for six months and used the z score on the neuropsychological test battery NTB as its primary outcome, with EEG measures of functional connectivity as a secondary outcome.
 The Souvenir 1 study reportedly showed a treatment benefit on a delayed verbal memory task, though the trial's other cognitive and functional outcome measures were unchanged (Scheltens et al., 2010).
 Souvenir 2 reported a trend toward benefit on the overall NTB, and a treatment benefit on the NTB's memory component.

-In 2009, the LipiDiDiet Trial began enrolling 300 people with prodromal Alzheimer's who do not take other AD medications for a two-year trial, with extensions.
-The primary outcome is the NTB, and secondary outcomes include progression to dementia, as well as other cognitive and functional measures, blood markers, and brain atrophy.
-This trial has been completed but not yet published.
+In 2009, the LipiDiDiet Trial began enrolling 300 people with prodromal Alzheimer's who do not take other AD medications for a two-year trial, with up to four additional years of optional, blinded extensions.
+The primary outcome was the NTB, and secondary outcomes included progression to dementia, other cognitive and functional measures, blood markers, and brain atrophy.
+This trial ran at sites in Finland, Germany, the Netherlands, and Sweden.
+It was completed in early 2019.

-After two years of use, Souvenaid did not affect performance on the NTB, but did lead to slower decline on the CDR-SB and less hippocampal shrinkage (Mar 2016 conference news; Soininen et al., 2017).
-An independent analysis confirmed that people on Souvenaid slowed their cognitive decline by one-third (Hendrix et al., 2019).
+After two years of use, Souvenaid did not affect performance on the NTB, but did lead to slower decline on the CDR-sb and less hippocampal shrinkage (Mar 2016 conference news; Soininen et al., 2017).
+A post hoc analysis indicated that people on Souvenaid slowed their cognitive decline by one-third when measured on the ADCOMS (Hendrix et al., 2019).

-At the 2020 AAT-AD/PD meeting, investigators reported results of an optional, blinded, one-year extension including 45 treated and 36 placebo participants.
-After three years, the treatment group showed 45 percent slowing of decline on the CDR-SB compared with placebo; hippocampal atrophy, 33 percent.
+At the 2020 AAT-AD/PD meeting, investigators reported results of a one-year extension including 45 treated and 36 placebo participants.
+After three years, the treatment effect widened.
+Those on Souvenaid showed a 45 percent slowing of decline on the CDR-sb compared with placebo, and a 33 percent decline in hippocampal atrophy.
 Both were significant (Apr 2020 conference news).
+A subsequent publication of the results reported improvement on additional endpoints, including a 60 percent slowing of decline on the NTB five-item composite, and 76 percent slowing on the NTB memory domain, compared to placebo.
+Whole brain atrophy slowed by 22 percent (Soininen et al., 2020).

 In 2012, an RCT began to evaluate the effects of four weeks of once-daily Souvenaid on brain metabolism by way of brain magnetic resonance spectroscopy.
 It enrolled 34 people with mild to moderate AD.
 Compared with placebo controls, people on Souvenaid had changes in indices of phospholipid synthesis and breakdown, and choline metabolism; markers of neural integrity and gliosis were unchanged (Rijpma et al., 2017).